 Campuses will actively continue to communicate their employment needs through advertisements to graduate schools, training programs, disciplinary conventions, and job registers.
-Recognizing that traditional methods of recruiting alone will not produce the desired gains in minority and female employment, the University will continue to expand its efforts, utilizing appropriate resources such as community agencies (Urban League, Comprehensive Manpower, YWCA, etc.), high schools, colleges, and universities with high minority enrollment, minority and female community leaders, and advertising in minority-oriented broadcast and print media.
+Recognizing that traditional methods of recruiting alone will not produce the desired gains in minority and female employment, the University will continue to expand its efforts, utilizing appropriate resources such as community agencies (Urban League, Comprehensive Manpower, YWCA, etc.), high schools, colleges, and universities with high minority enrollment, minority and women's registries within professional organizations, trade schools, minority and female community leaders, and advertising in minority-oriented broadcast and print media.